sjnst217/KISA_LSH/README.md

 * The KISA_LSH.ZIP file is also present in our repository, and the contents of this file have been extracted and stored as '**KISA_LSH_unzipped**' above.

+* "LSH: A New Fast Secure Hash Function Family" document is the proposed paper for the LSH hash function family.
+This document includes an introduction to the LSH hash function and an explanation of the security and performance characteristics that this function family offers.
+This paper provides detailed information on its operation principles and benefits.

 ## File integrity
 * The integrity of the file is 0126e8fd805c989f54dc176fdea8746385ce78f0 when using SHA1.